Itamar000Git/Coup_Game/README.md

   - **Baron**: Invest coins to double them.
   - **General**: Undo a coup.
   - **Judge**: Undo a bribe.
+  - **Merchant**:  Have a bonus with any action.
 - **Special States**:
   - **Sanction**: Blocks a player from performing actions.
   - **Arrest**: Removes coins from a player or blocks them.
   - **Coup**: Eliminates a player from the game.
-- All actions validate legality:
+- All actions validate the players state before execution:
   - Checks if it's the player's turn.
   - Ensures the player has enough coins.
   - Verifies the target is alive and valid.
   - Make sure that the player preforming the actions is alive.
   - make sure there ins't any block that can prevent activate that action.
-  - handeling differnt roles acting in a differernt way with the same actions.
+  - Handeling a different roles acting in a differernt way with the same actions.
 - Throws clear exceptions for illegal actions, such as acting out of turn or targeting dead players.

 ### Graphical User Interface (SFML)